fabianoyoschitaki/process-data/README.md

 Also, to support the different types of Processor, a Factory class (Creational Design Pattern) with the creation rules was added.

+Virtually, there's no restriction regarding to the size of the text input file.
+This is due to the use of BufferedReader class to process the text file at run time, keeping the space complexity of the code constant after a certain point.

 ## Setup

 Maven and JDK 8+ is necessary to setup this project.